Trip Cost: $3,899

 Hi!
 I’m Easton.
 I’m in my final year at the University of Utah studying Psychology.
 I’m also doing pre med, and I’ll be studying for the MCAT shortly after this trip!
 (Wish me luck).
 This will be our third trip with Youthlinc and we are so excited to be leading!

 Hi, I’m Ellie!
-I’m in nursing school and hoping to eventually work in labor and delivery or pediatrics.
+I’m in nursing school at Joyce University and hoping to eventually work in labor and delivery or pediatrics.
 When I’m not a slave to homework I love doing anything outside!
 Camping, hiking and skiing are my favorite.
 Easton and I met on a youthlinc trip to Cambodia in 2017, so we’re big fans of youthlinc.
 I’m so excited to go to Thailand this summer!!

 Hello!
 My name is Zoie.
 I’m a freshman at the University of Utah and am studying Biochemistry.
 I love the outdoors and cooking.
 This year, I’ll be the Assistant Team Leader (ATL) for Youthlinc’s Thailand team.
 My job is to help humanitarians understand what they need to complete and help them complete it.
 I’m not only here to help, I’m also here to make sure participants feel comfortable going on this trip.
 This will be my third trip with Youthlinc.
 In 2021 I went to Costa Rica (with our amazing team leaders Easton and Ellie) as a humanitarian and in 2022 I went to Peru as an ATL.
 I love Youthlinc and everything it stands for and hope to continue working with them in the future.